aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/sop-diagnostic-tool.md

 ChallengeTechnical Root CauseResolution"Ghost" AntivirusStale WMI registrations left behind by McAfee uninstaller.Used Get-CimInstance to query the live SecurityCenter2 namespace.Vanishing ReportsOneDrive Folder Redirection moved the Desktop path to a cloud-sync folder.Implemented BaseDirectory discovery to keep the report next to the .exe.Empty .txt FilesPowerShell object stream was closing before the buffer was fully written.Applied Out-String and explicit UTF8 encoding to force a clean write.

----

-Would you like to rename that folder from 12-bash to 12-powershell-support-tool now so everything is consistent?